kelloggm/wpi-paper/experiments/experimental-procedure.md

     f. copy outputs of this experimental procedure into (`/main/experiments/inferred-annos-counter/inputExamples`).
 This can be done by creating a directory in (`/inferred-annos-counter/inputExamples`) with the name of your project and two sub folders, `generated` and `human-written`.
 (This and following steps are optional.
 Use as input for downstream tools on small projects only).
     g. copy all of the contents in your `$WPITEMPDIR` directory used in the previous steps into the `generated` subfolder.
     h. copy all of the human-written code (the human-annotated, i.e. original, code, but with a formatter run over it) from your project's source folder (e.g., ./src/main/java/ in a Gradle project) into the `human-written` directory that was created
-    i. run the inferred-annos-counter, with the first agrument being the path of the human-written code, and other agruments being the path of the .ajava files produced by the WPI.
+    i. run the InferredAnnosCounter, with the first agrument being the path of the human-written code, and other agruments being the path of the .ajava files produced by the WPI.
 The program assumes that a formatter has been applied, so it is important to do so before passing the files as input.

 12. Copy summary numbers from the project-specific spreadsheet page to the "summary" tab, and color code the project row green once it is finished.